Amok Press

-Amok Press was an American book publishing company founded by Adam Parfrey and Ken Swezey in 1986, based in New York City.
+Amok Press was an American book publishing house founded by Adam Parfrey and Ken Swezey in 1986, based in New York City.
 They were known for their controversial books.
 Their first publications were an English translation of Michael, a novel by Nazi propaganda minister Joseph Goebbels, and Apocalypse Culture, an anthology of the controversial and transgressive, which became a cult classic.

 Amok Press stemmed from the similar and often confused, but separate, mail order catalogue and bookstore Amok Books.
 It was one of many independent publishers that arose in the 1980s, though was one of the more right-leaning.
 Despite the success of its initial books, Amok Press was short lived, and published only eight books before shuttering.
 After it closed, it was succeeded by the publishers Blast Books, founded by Swezey, and Feral House, founded by Parfrey.

-Background
+Background and founding

+Amok Press was founded in mid-1986 by friends Adam Parfrey and Ken Swezey, based in New York City.
+They operated out of Swezey's apartment in the East Village of New York City.
+Swezey was then the operator of a small printing business, and said he intended to use it to "take risks on books dealing with taboos and heresy".
+Parfrey was, at the time, a used book wholesaler, and had co-created the Exit magazine.
+The name Amok Press comes from the term amok, "in a frenzied, murderous manner".

-In what writer Spencer Sunshine described as an "extremely confusing situation", Amok Press was distinct yet related to the Los Angeles-based Amok (also called the Amok Store, the Amok Bookstore, or Amok Books), a mail order catalogue, bookstore, and later itself a book publisher, which was run by Ken Swezey's brother Stuart Swezey and Brian King.
-They were assisted by Mariska Leyssius.
+In what writer Spencer Sunshine described as an "extremely confusing situation", Amok Press was distinct yet related to the Los Angeles-based Amok Books (also called the Amok Store, the Amok Bookstore, or Amok), a mail order catalogue, bookstore, and later itself a book publisher, which was run by Ken Swezey's brother Stuart Swezey and Brian King.
+The catalog was established in 1985, focusing on the strange and deviant.
 King was also affiliated with Ken Swezey and Adam Parfrey.
-The catalog was established in 1985, and it began to be sent out in March 1986, entitled Amok: Third Dispatch, and focused on the strange and deviant.
-Their slogan was "the extremes of information in print".
-They established the bookstore in 1987.

 Alternatively, Amok as a group has been seen as an entity leading both enterprises.
-They were, to some extent, interrelated; Lisa Rosset writing for The Boston Phoenix described both Amok Books and Amok Press as "a mail order catalogue and book store on the West Coast and a separate publishing company on the East Coast", but both based on "a group of entrepreneurs [...] calling their enterprise Amok", both "masterminding this new affront to conventional sensibilities".
+They were, to some extent, interrelated; Lisa Rosset writing for The Boston Phoenix described Amok Books and Amok Press as "a mail order catalogue and book store on the West Coast and a separate publishing company on the East Coast", but both based on "a group of entrepreneurs [...] calling their enterprise Amok", both "masterminding this new affront to conventional sensibilities".
 Some sources completely conflate them, or say one was the enterprise of the other, but they were independent.

-Amok the catalogue and book store continued to exist after Amok Press closed, and afterwards Amok launched a different, separate book publisher as Amok Books.
+Parfrey was affiliated with the Amok catalog, and Ken Swezey helped the operators of Amok Books.
+According to Parfrey, he convinced Swezey, then working for Amok Books, to start their own publishing business covering similar materials to the catalog.
+Amok the catalogue and book store continued to exist after Amok Press closed, and afterwards Amok became a book publisher as Amok Books.